 Welcome from our Principal

 Welcome to Ark Burlington Danes Academy.
 We are an all through school serving pupils aged 3-18 from our local community in the borough of Hammersmith & Fulham.
+At Ark Burlington Danes Academy, 'we believe that through learning to our fullest potential and living a life filled with kindness and thankfulness, we can be the ones to make the world a better place'.

 We provide a full, rigorous and academic education which enables students to go on to the university or career of their choice.
 We know that it is qualifications which will open doors for our young people.